crosswalk-project/crosswalk-test-suite/doc/Behavior_Test_Tool_User_Guide.md

 This document provides comprehensive information about Behavior Test Tool, including the following: Overview, Installation and Deployment, Test Execution and Report.

+Note that the `normaluser` in this guide is the user name of the device under test.
+It just means a normal username for multiuser support.

 ## 2. Overview

 Behavior Test Tool is a device behavior checker that uses jQuery.
 It is a major component of the Tizen Compliance Tests tool set.